Synagogues of Kraków: The Jewish History Museum

 The Old Synagogue on Szeroka Street, is the oldest Jewish house of prayer in Poland, built in 1407.
 Nowadays, the synagogue serves as the Jewish History Museum, a Division of the Historical Museum of Kraków.
 The exhibits are divided into four sections: synagogue furnishings and paraphernalia, Jewish rituals and festivals, the history of Kazimierz District, and the Holocaust.
 The museum features numerous items related to religious ceremonies, for example, candle holders, Chanukah and menorot lamps, covers for the Torah, parochot Holy Ark covers, tallit prayer shawls, and kippahs or yarmulkes.
 The museum holds also a considerable collection of books including 2,500 volumes of Hebrew manuscripts and prints.
 On the walls, there are original oil paintings on display made by Maurycy Gottlieb, Józef Mehoffer, Tadeusz Popiel, Jerzy Potrzebowski and Jonasz Stern.

 The Remah Synagogue

-The Remah Synagogue (רמ״א) on the west side of Szeroka, currently one of the few functioning synagogues in the city, is perhaps the most interesting of all Kraków's synagogues, built along the old row houses (kamienice).
-It was founded in 1556 by a royal banker, Izrael (Isserl) son of Joseph, for his own son the great rabbi Moses Isserles also known as Remah, who already in his youth was famed for his erudition.
-There are also a Remah Cemetery named after him, and the mikvah.
-Located further down on Szeroka Street is the Synagogue of Wolf Popper, the father of Joachim Edler von Popper.
-It serves as a bookshop now.
+The Remah Synagogue (רמ״א) on the west side of Szeroka, is one of the few functioning synagogues in the city, built along the old row houses (kamienice).
+It was founded in 1556 by a royal banker, Izrael (Isserl) son of Joseph, for his own son the rabbi Moses Isserles also known as Remah.
+There are also a Remah Cemetery named after him, and the mikvah (ritual bath).
+Located further down on Szeroka Street is a bookshop that was formerly the Synagogue of Wolf Popper, the father of Joachim Edler von Popper.